-School pools do not need professional lifeguards, however risk must be managed and supervision is required.
+School pools don't need professional lifeguards, however risk must be managed and supervision is required.

-There must always be at least one pool supervisor present when the pool is in use.
+There must always be at least one pool supervisor present when the pool's in use.

 Additional supervisors are required as the number of people swimming increases.

-Children under 8 must be actively supervised by someone who is at least 16, who can give immediate help.
+Children under 8 years of age must be actively supervised by someone who is at least 16, who can give immediate help.